emilylin3/IsothermNet/README.md

 ![Alt text](figs/fig4.png)

-To use the descriptors, please refer to ```./descriptors``` to find the demos, which include the parameters for different pressures.
+To use the descriptors, please refer to ```./descriptors/``` to find the Jupyter demos, which include the parameters for different pressures.
 The full set of parameters for all descriptors can be found in the [paper](link).

 ## Citing

 If you found this work useful, please consider citing:

 [something]

 ## Acknowledgements